Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the landlord and tenant relationship from a practical viewpoint.
-Focus your revision on:
+For SQE1, you are required to understand the landlord and tenant relationship from a practical viewpoint, with a focus on the following syllabus points:

 - the essential characteristics and formalities of a lease, including the distinction between leases and licences